Build Introduction

 Runes

-While leveling in Vessel of Hatred, you may come across Runes, a unique gem that can be placed into an item with two sockets such as a helm, chest, pants, or two-handed weapon.
-Putting one Ritual Rune and one Invocation Rune into the same item creates a Runeword which can enhance your gameplay and grant powerful boons.
+While leveling (and only available with Vessel of Hatred), you may come across Runes, a unique gem that can be placed into an item with two sockets such as a helm, chest, pants, or two-handed weapon.
+Putting one Ritual Rune and one Invocation Rune into the same item creates a Runeword that can enhance your gameplay and grant powerful boons.
 Ritual Runes generate Offering when the conditions are met, and once enough Offering has been met, the associated Invocation Rune’s effect will trigger.
-Here are some early Rune suggestions for leveling
+Here are some early Rune suggestions for leveling.

 Rune Name | Rune Effect |